How do I prevent damage to my squash plants from the squash vine borer?

 Answer:

 The squash vine borer is a common pest of squash and pumpkins in home gardens in Iowa.
 Damage first appears as wilting of the vines.
-Eventually affected plants may collapse and die.
+Eventually, affected plants collapse and die.

 Preventing squash vine borer damage usually requires treating the base of squash and pumpkin vines with a residual insecticide when the moths are flying (early to mid-June in Iowa).
 Home gardeners can apply carbaryl (Sevin), permethrin (Eight), bifenthrin, spinosad, or other labeled garden insecticides.
 Sprays are generally more effective than dusts.